zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

 ==============

-An event has to be defined in the project file, :file:`projName.vpf`.
+An event has to be defined in the project file, :file:`projName.mdef`.
 Specify the name of the event, the name of the processor node that manages it, and its event-handler function.
 Use the following syntax: